AdamTheManTyler/PowerCLI-Automate-Dev-VM-Copies/README.md

 $cred.Password | ConvertFrom-Securestring
 $cred.Password | ConvertFrom-Securestring | Set-Content C:\scripts\vCenterPWD

-In this case the "vCenterPWD" file created by the above commands represents the password hash file. within the PowerCLI-Automate-Dev-VM-Copies script, you will find the following lines which indicate which account is used to authenticate to vCenter and calling this password hash file.
+In this case the "vCenterPWD" file created by the above command represents the password hash file. within the PowerCLI-Automate-Dev-VM-Copies script, you will find the following lines which indicate which account is used to authenticate to vCenter and calling this password hash file.

 $username = 'useraccount@vsphere.local'